angelkomarov/CurrencyConverter.Api/README.md

    }
    ```

-   You could then inject these settings into the `CurrencyConverterService` through dependency injection.
+   These settings then can be injected into the `CurrencyConverterService` through dependency injection.

 3. **API Response Validation**: